-We know that the guided tour format doesn’t always work for individuals on the autism spectrum.
-The Molly Brown House Museum invites families and individuals on the spectrum to join us for a self-guided experience, followed by hands-on activities.
+We know that the guided tour format doesn’t always work for individuals on the Autism Spectrum.
+The Molly Brown House Museum invites families and individuals on the spectrum, or with other special needs, to join us for a self-guided experience, followed by hands-on activities.

-This program is included in general admission, but space is limited.
-To make a reservation, please send email to email@example.com with your preferred date.
+To make a reservation, please email firstname.lastname@example.org with your preferred date.

 SPARK!
 Tour for People With Memory Loss

 SPARK! is a FREE program for people experiencing mild memory loss (early stage Alzheimer’s or a related dementia), and their family, friends and guests.
 SPARK! programs feature interactive experiences in a welcoming environment.
 Trained educators and guides engage participants in lively discussions, art-making, social engagement, and other hands-on multi-sensory activities.
 Programs spark the minds of participants with conversation, creativity and engagement.